-The coral genus groups Diploria, Meandrina and Colpophyllia belong to the family of Faviidae and earn the common term “brain coral” due to their convoluted surfaces and general spherical shapes.
-They are mostly slow growing colony forms which may be colossal in scale reaching a few meters in length and living for 100′s of years.
+The coral genus groups Diploria and Colpophyllia both belong to the family of Faviidae and earn the common term “brain coral” due to their convoluted surfaces and general spherical shapes.
+They are slow growing, colony forms which may reach colossal sizes a few meters in length and live for 100’s of years.
 The oldest know brain coral is 900 years old.
 Both these species grow in shallow parts of the Caribbean Sea, the Bahamas, Bermuda and Texas, as well as Florida.

 BRAIN CORAL CLASSIFICATION